An emblematic basilica

-She is the mother of Jesus who said ‘yes’ to God and lets himself live by his power by welcoming the spirit.
+She is the mother of Jesus who said ‘yes’ to God and welcomed his power and the Holy Spirit.

 For the basilica, the art used by the architect Pierre Bossan is combined with the faith, to form a poem to the glory of Mary.
 His sources of mystical inspiration are the Apocalypse of St. John and the writings of a Spanish nun, Mary of Agreda.

 The altar presents Mary releasing Adam and Eve from their chains and setting them free from Hell.
 In its erected position, it gives a throne to the statue of Mary, sculpted by Millefaut.

 The 6 main stained-glass windows were designed by Lameire and Décote.
 They illustrate the litanies of the Virgin Mary (Queen of the Prophets, Queen of the Patriarchs, Queen of the Martyrs, Queen of the Confessors, Queen of the Angels and Queen of the Apostles).